Fire Protection

 Following your assessment visit from our assessor, you will receive a comprehensive action plan, completely free of charge.

 This document will highlight any critical, advisory and general observations.
-Critical points should be actioned and corrected immidiately as the pose danger to life in the event of a fire.
+Critical points should be actioned and corrected immediately as they pose danger to life in the event of a fire.
 But don’t worry, our fire action plan will explain the issue in detail and provide remedial actions you can take to mitigate the risk identified.

-The advisory points in the report will show you were there are areas you can improve fire safety but they are not critical at this stage.
+The advisory points in the report will show you where there are areas you can improve fire safety but they are not critical at this stage.

-If you have any questions about anything highlighting in your report, you can discuss with our fire safety consultants, free of charge.
-So you won’t be left alone to implement you fire safety strategy, we will be with you all the way.
+If you have any questions about anything highlighted in your report, you can discuss with our fire safety consultants – free of charge.
+So you won’t be left alone to implement your fire safety strategy, we will be with you all the way.

 Frequently Asked Questions